nexpid/OCPlus/README.md

 - cloning an object
 - deleting an object

-Join the Discord server [OCUR Updates](https://discord.gg/Mpw6b7vQfJ) for updates about this script!
+Join the Discord server [OCPlus Updates](https://discord.gg/Mpw6b7vQfJ) for updates about this script!

 ## Executors
 Last tested at **6/12/2022** (roblox version **version-f45136ee566843d2**)